nvibert/start-coding-today/README.md

 # Start Coding Today

-## 2021 VMware TechSummit Session
+## Introduction to API calls
 Co-presented by Patrick Kremer and Nico Vibert.
 This session will be presented at the internal VMware conference TechSummit.

 ## Objectives

-In 25 minutes, attendees will be able to learn and practice coding with a VMware environment, giving them a little taster of the power of automation.
+In 45 minutes, attendees will be able to learn and practice coding with a VMware environment, giving them a little taste of the power of automation.

 ## Requirements